Filing for divorce in DC is not a difficult process

 A Proposed Findings of Fact, Conclusions of Law, and Judgment of Absolute Divorce may be filed.
 A Waiver of Appeal filing is also a good idea so that your divorce will be final on the day of your hearing instead of 30 days later (the appeal period).

 It is always best to discuss all of your options with a family law attorney in DC to be sure that your rights are protected.
-A DC divorce lawyer will also be able to assist you in navigating through the process so it is done correctly and in an efficient manner.
+A DC family law & divorce lawyer will also be able to assist you in navigating through the process, so it is done correctly and in an efficient manner.